Joan Capdevila: International career

 Capdevila played for Spain at the 2000 Summer Olympics, winning the silver medal and converting his penalty shootout attempt as his team lost the final to Cameroon.
 He made his debut for the full side on 16 October 2002 in a 0–0 friendly draw with Paraguay, scoring his first goal in an UEFA Euro 2008 qualifier against Sweden on 17 November 2007, a 3–0 win.
 Previously, he made the country's final squad for Euro 2004 as an injury replacement for Míchel Salgado, but did not leave the bench.

-On 6 February 2008, Capdevila scored the winner in Spain's 1–0 victory over France in a friendly in Málaga.
+On 6 February 2008, Capdevila scored the winner in a 1–0 victory over France in a friendly in Málaga.
 He was subsequently called up to the squad for Euro 2008, where he featured in all the games save one for the eventual champions.
-During the tournament he established himself as first choice, his clearance in the dying seconds against Sweden being a crucial part of David Villa's late winner to make the score 2–1; together with right-back Sergio Ramos and central defenders Carles Puyol and Carlos Marchena, he helped keep clean sheets during all three matches of the knock-out stages.
+During the tournament, he established himself as first choice, his clearance in the dying seconds against Sweden being a crucial part of David Villa's late winner to make the score 2–1; together with right-back Sergio Ramos and central defenders Carles Puyol and Carlos Marchena, he helped keep clean sheets during all three matches of the knock-out stages.

-During the first game of the 2009 FIFA Confederations Cup on 14 June 2009, Capdevila set up Fernando Torres's third goal of his hat-trick, and also assisted for Cesc Fàbregas's second international goal as Spain thrashed New Zealand 5–0 – in fact, all five goals were created from the left wing, with him playing a crucial part in the Spanish attack.
-In the second game against Iraq, three days later, he assisted Villa's on his 55th-minute goal (the match's only), which allowed for a run to the semi-finals of the competition.
-Eventually he, Puyol, Villa and Torres were named in the team of the tournament, as the national side finished third.
-During the group stages of the competition, he provided the most assists (three) and made the joint second–highest number of solo runs (ten).
+During the first game of the 2009 FIFA Confederations Cup on 14 June 2009, Capdevila set up Fernando Torres's third goal of his hat-trick, and also provided an assist for Cesc Fàbregas as Spain thrashed New Zealand 5–0, with all five goals being created from the left wing.
+In the second fixture against Iraq, three days later, he assisted Villa's on his 55th-minute goal (the match's only), which allowed for a run to the semi-finals of the competition.
+Eventually he, Puyol, Villa and Torres were named in the team of the tournament, as the national side finished third; in the competition's group stage, he provided the most assists (three) and made the joint second–highest number of solo runs (ten).

-On 20 May 2010, after appearing in all the fixtures during the qualifying stages, contributing one goal in Spain's 4–0 home defeat of Armenia, Capdevila was selected by manager Vicente del Bosque to the squad for the 2010 FIFA World Cup, where he played all the games and minutes for the eventual champions, being the only member of the starting line-up for the final who was not a Real Madrid or FC Barcelona player, considering Villa had been signed by the latter days before the tournament.
-He was among the top ten players of the competition in terms of distance covered, having run 71.79 km.
+On 20 May 2010, after appearing in all the fixtures during the qualifying phase, contributing one goal to a 4–0 home defeat of Armenia, Capdevila was selected by manager Vicente del Bosque for the 2010 FIFA World Cup, where he played all the minutes for the champions, being the only member of the starting line-up for the final who was not of Real Madrid or FC Barcelona, considering Villa had been signed by the latter days before the tournament; he was among the top ten players of the competition in terms of distance covered, having run 71.79 km.